shachafemanoel/hazard-detection-api-/examples/README.md

 # Node.js Examples for OpenVINO Hazard Detection API

 This directory contains practical examples showing how to integrate with the OpenVINO-powered hazard detection API running at `https://hazard-api-production-production.up.railway.app`.
+For a full walkthrough of client workflows, see the [Client Guide](../CLIENT_GUIDE.md).

 ## 🚀 Quick Setup